Evanston, Wyoming, approx. 1920

 1899.
 In Nebraska, Crossley is remembered as the first black to qualify for jury duty.

-Oil springs had been discovered at an early time both at Hilliard and at Fossil in present-day
+Oil springs were discovered at an early time both at Hilliard and at Fossil in present-day

 lumber, coal, ice, and petroleum, developed.
 The need for